Moving a Peloton Bike

 • weight holders

-When these pieces are removed (details on how to remove them below) and the bike handle bar and seat have been lowered and secured, you can start to move your bike!
+When these pieces are removed (details on how to remove them below) and the bike handlebar and seat have been lowered and secured, you can start to move your bike!

 Taking apart your Peloton for easier transportation